Szully7/europe-stock-analysis/README.md

 ## 6. AI Disclosure & Attribution (Academic Integrity)
 - **Tool:** Gemini (Google), accessed 13 April 2026.
-- **Role of AI:** Used to generate the initial structure of the Python notebook and the template for this README.
+- **Role of AI:** Used to generate the initial structure of the Python notebook.
 - **Student Contribution:** - Defined the specific European stock tickers and business context.
   - Debugged the `yfinance` data calling function.
   - Interpreted the statistical results to provide sector-specific insights (Tech vs Luxury).
   - Designed the user-facing README structure to ensure clarity for beginner investors.
+  - Provided the financial interpretation of the results.

 ## 7. How to Run
 1. Clone this repo: `git clone https://github.com/[Your-Username]/europe-stock-analysis.git`